 Maybe some push ups would help.
 Try not to throw super hard!

 WARNING!
-The following would obviously be considered a large number of words all grouped together to form of you.
+The following would obviously be considered a large number of words all grouped together to form a view.
 I understand that some people would rather have the patience to play Call of Duty® for six hours in a row, then to put for the effort to spend five or 10 minutes reading something that may actually have useful information sometime in the future of their life.

 If you have attention deficit syndrome or find reading words in English challenging, difficult, unnecessary, or whatever, please stop now so I don’t have to hear you crying like a baby that you either wasted your time reading the following or noticed it was too long so you have to personally tell me TLDR.
 Seriously I understand… And I don’t care.
 Because if you know everything congratulations I can’t help you.

-Obviously, since none of us are the same person… Everybody can potentially have a different reaction to throw in a yo-yo around.
+Obviously, since none of us are the same person… Everybody can potentially have a different reaction to throwing a yo-yo around.
 Some people get sore necks some people get sore wrists some people get sore shoulders.
 Some people smack themselves in the head with the yo-yo so then they have a sore head combined with whatever else is sore, etc..

 Just like everybody that runs is not gonna end up with knee and ankle problems.